 How to Ask

-DESIGNING THE RIGHT INCENTIVE
+DESIGNING A SUSTAINABLE INCENTIVE

 Incentive Design Framework

-What makes a referral incentive actually motivate action — and what kills it
+What makes a referral incentive actually motivate action, and what kills it

 Incentive Type